GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 [OpenRefine](http://openrefine.org) is a [Java](https://www.java.com/en/)-based program that runs on your computer (not online).

 It runs inside your Web browser, but no web connection is needed to use it, unless you want to bring in Web-based data for cleaning.
-Once data has been read into OpenRefine, however, no further connection is needed work with it.
+Once data has been read into OpenRefine, no further connection is needed work with it.

 #### Features of OpenRefine

-- Open source collaboratively developed software (OpenRefine source code is housed on GitHub
+- Open source collaboratively developed software (OpenRefine source code is housed on GitHub)
-- A growing community of users worldwide, from novice to expert, ready to help.
+- A growing community of users worldwide, from novice to expert, ready to help
-- Works with large datasets, i.e. those greater than 100,000 rows.
+- Works with large datasets, i.e. those greater than 100,000 rows
-- Can adjust memory allocation to accommodate larger datasets.
+- Can adjust memory allocation to accommodate larger datasets

 #### Things you can use OpenRefine for